James Capers

 College Northern Illinois University ’84

-Capers officiated the 2018 NBA All-Star Game in Los Angeles and the 2010 NBA All-Star Game in Dallas.
+Capers officiated the NBA All-Star Game in 2010 (Arlington, Texas) and 2018 (Los Angeles).
 He has worked NBA games in Beijing, Johannesburg, London, Paris and Tokyo.

-Capers considers his most memorable NBA assignment to be his first NBA Finals: Game 3 of the 2012 Finals between the Miami Heat and the Oklahoma City Thunder.
+Capers considers his most memorable NBA assignment to be Game 7 of the 2025 NBA Finals between the Indiana Pacers and the Oklahoma City Thunder.

-In addition to his NBA experience, Capers spent six years as a referee in the Continental Basketball Association.
-He officiated three CBA Finals and two CBA All-Star Games.
+In addition to his NBA experience, Capers spent six years as a referee in the Continental Basketball Association, where he officiated three Finals and two All-Star Games.

 Fun Facts